beerwin/njdesktop2/docs/events.md

 >Data sent in the `triggerListeners` method must match the structure of the data parameter of the appropriate listener.

+All classes which inherit the `HasEvent` class trigger a `destroy` event when destroyed.
+The `destroy()` method needs to be called to achieve this.

 You can implement this event system in your own classes by deriving them from this class.